FusRoman/fink-fat/README.md

 # A&A : Asteroids and Associations

 This project is a system to detect asteroids with alerts from the ZTF.
-It use the fink borker to get the alert tag as Solar System Candidates and perform a linkage algorithm to detect new asteroid trajectories in order to make new discovery.
+It use the fink borker to get the alert with the tag Solar System Candidates and perform a linkage algorithm to detect new asteroid trajectories in order to make new discovery.